Food marketing: Place

 Place refers to the distribution and warehousing efforts necessary to move a food from the manufacturer to a location where a consumer can buy it.
 It can also refer to where the product is located in a retail outlet (e.g., the end of an aisle; the top, bottom, or middle shelf; in a special display case, etc.)

 The food marketing system in the United States is a flexible one.
 Consumer focus helps marketers anticipate the demands of consumers, and production focus helps them respond to changes in the market.
 The result is a system that meets and influences the ever-changing demands of consumers.

-Place refers to the activities that organisations go about in order to make its food product available to its consumers.
+Place refers to the activities that organisations undertake in order to make their food product available to their consumers.
 This encompasses the distribution necessary to move a food product from the manufacturer to a location where it can be purchased by the consumer.
 Product location in a store is also a definition of place in the marketing mix.
 For example, a particular place in an aisle, a shelf or a display in a supermarket.

 Segmentation

 In order to market its food products, an organisation must first understand whether its product will satisfy the consumer's needs better than competitors do.
-In order to achieve this, an organisation must understand the four types of segmentation.
+To achieve this, an organisation must understand the four types of segmentation.

 Geographic

-An organisation must understand where it is marketing its food products to in a geographical sense.
+An organisation must understand where it is marketing its food products in a geographical sense.
 Clarifying this will help an organisation to grasp which food products will satisfy the needs of a particular consumer culture.
 For example, researching whether the consumer lives in America or Asia; or, whether the consumer lives in a city or a rural area.
-By understanding these aspects, the organisation will be able to identify that a consumers' food needs differ depending on where they live.
+By understanding these aspects, the organisation will be able to identify that a consumer's food needs differ depending on where they live.